meta-morpho-sys/dataset-management/using_GenAI_as_pair_programmer.md

 This brings me to the next point.

 ### Caveats and things to consider
-* The tools are trained on a large dataset of code, but there is a time cutoff for the training data (up to April 2023 for GPT-4), so they may not always generate the most up-to-date or idiomatic code.
+- The tools are trained on a large dataset of code, but there is a time cutoff for the training data (up to April 2023 for GPT-4), so they may not always generate the most up-to-date or idiomatic code.
-* GitHub Copilot is built on top of OpenAI Codex which is trained on a selection of the English language, public GitHub repositories, and other publicly available source code.
-The Copilot Chat experience, was recently upgraded bringing more accurate and useful code suggestions with OpenAI's GPT–4.
+- GitHub Copilot is built on top of OpenAI Codex which is trained on a selection of the English language, public GitHub repositories, and other publicly available source code.
+The Copilot Chat experience was recently upgraded bringing more accurate and useful code suggestions with OpenAI's GPT–4.
-* While pair programming with AI tools was a great experience overall, there were some limitations:
+- While pair programming with AI tools was a great experience overall, there were some limitations:
-  * ChatGPT sometimes generated code that didn't work as expected, and Copilot occasionally suggested inefficient solutions.
+  - ChatGPT sometimes generated code that didn't work as expected, and Copilot occasionally suggested inefficient solutions.
-  * It's important to review the code carefully and test it thoroughly before using it in production.
+  - It's important to review the code carefully and test it thoroughly before using it in production.
-  * The tools will only give you what you ask for, no more.
+  - The tools will only give you what you ask for, no more.
 You need to keep refining your questions to get the desired output, but it may get messy.
-* Besides the above points it is worth to notice that both tools are paid for services and require a subscription.
+- Besides the above points it is worth to notice that both tools are paid for services and require a subscription.

 ### Tips for Pair Programming with AI
-If you're thinking about trying pair programming with AI tools, here are a few tips to help you get started:
+If you're thinking about trying pair programming with AI tools, here are a few tips from my experience:
+- DON'T give real data to the AI tool, it is important to preserve the privacy of your data.
-- Clearly explain the problem to the AI tool and provide as much context and detail as possible.
+- DO Clearly explain the problem to the AI tool and provide as much context and detail as possible.
-- Give it as much context as possible, or bring the tool into the context of the codebase, like you can do with GitHub Copilot.
+- DO Give it as much context as possible or bring the tool into the context of the codebase, like you can do with GitHub Copilot.
-- Review and make sure you fully understand the code that the GenAI tool has produced for you, iterate on the code and make changes as needed.
+- DO Review and make sure you fully understand the code that the GenAI tool has produced for you, iterate on the code and make changes as needed.
-- Remember, the GenAI tools are Large Language Models(LLMs), they work by predicting the next word based on the context of the input, so they may not always generate the most efficient or optimal code.
+- DO Remember, the GenAI tools are Large Language Models(LLMs), they work by predicting the next word based on the context of the input, so they may not always generate the most efficient or optimal code.
 - And finally, the AI tools are there to help you, not replace you.

 ### Conclusion